Battle of Vukovar: Casualties

 Overall, around 3,000 people died during the battle.
 Croatia suffered heavy military and civilian casualties.
 The Croatian side initially reported 1,798 killed in the siege, both soldiers and civilians.
 Croatian general Anton Tus later stated that about 1,100 Croatian soldiers were killed, and 2,600 soldiers and civilians were listed as missing.
 Another 1,000 Croatian soldiers were killed on the approaches to Vinkovci and Osijek, according to Tus.
 He noted that the fighting was so intense that losses in eastern Slavonia between September and November 1991 constituted half of all Croatian war casualties from that year.
 According to figures published in 2006 by the Croatian Ministry of Defence, 879 Croatian soldiers were killed and 770 wounded in Vukovar.
 The Central Intelligence Agency (CIA) estimates Croatian casualties at around 4,000–5,000 dead across eastern Slavonia as a whole.
 The 204th Vukovar Brigade lost over 60 percent of its strength in the battle.
 The CIA reports that 1,131 civilians were killed over the course of the fighting.
 Among the dead were 86 children.
 Kardov estimated that 550 civilians went missing during the battle.
 According to Croatian officials, in eastern Slavonia, 2,000 Croatians were killed, 800 went missing, 3,000 were taken prisoner and 42,852 were made refugees by the end of 1991.
+4% of Vukovar's population was killed in the battle, an additional 10% were wounded, while the scattered people of the whole wider area made up almost 24% of the internally displaced population of Croatia in 1992.